lipeamarok/ghost-wallet-hunter/docs/ARCHITECTURE.md

 ## Application Flow (MVP Scope)

-This section describes the core user journey and data processing pipeline for the minimum viable product.
+Describes the core user journey and processing pipeline for the MVP.

 ### Ideal User Flow